 We may need to consider: How can we best choose our route down river and identify features that we want to use that aid us?
 What features do we need to avoid?
-How can we use our forward paddling to drive our boat effectively to where we want to be?
+How can we effectively use our forward paddling skills to drive the boat with intent and purpose to stay on top of the water and to be where we want to be?
 How can we identify areas to traverse to achieve success?